 As soon as possible!
 We offer an early bird registration fee of $775 (by September 30, 2018).
 The registration fee October 1, 2018, through December 31, 2018, is $850; thereafter, the fee is $950.

 Are scholarships available to reduce the registration fee?

-If you are a resident of California affiliated with a CA-based NGO or community group, you may be eligible for a reduced conference registration fee through a diversity scholarship.
+If you are a resident of California affiliated with a CA-based NGO, community group, service provision organization, non-profit research organization (non-academic), advocacy organization, or government organization, or if you are a CA-based student or trainee, you may be eligible for a reduced conference registration fee through a diversity scholarship.
 To apply, take the survey.
 Check back for updates on scholarship opportunities that may become available for people in other geographies.

 Who will speak at the 2019 Summit?

 Public health officials at the federal and state levels; state and municipal leadership managing prevention, public safety, and regulatory implementation; congressional leaders; leading researchers and academics; and medical experts will speak in plenary sessions on the scientific, clinical, and political shifting landscape surrounding the decriminalization and state legislation of medical and recreational marijuana across North America.

 Will there be breakout sessions in addition to the plenary sessions?